tfassbender/LegendOfAsamnir2/core/data/documentation/general.md

 			- One cannot enter the temple without the three keys (from the three boss fights)
 			- In Hel's temple there are no fights or enemies anymore (only a fiew minion NPCs and Hel)
 	- Maybe add some shortcuts from the three zones back to the main part of the map?
+	- Each of the three Zones should contain one Triforce item
 - Textures:
     - Skeletal Warior
 	- Skeletal Archer